California Climate Action Corps Host Partner Application

 5. Conduct weekly check-ins with each fellow to provide regular feedback and/or guidance.

-7. Approve biweekly timesheets, submitting monthly impact reports, and completing mid-term and end-of-term fellow/program evaluations.
+7. Approve biweekly timesheets, submit monthly impact reports, and completing all program evaluations.

 Per program policy to prevent conflicts of interest and ensure that decisions regarding hiring, promotion, and performance evaluation are made objectively and based on merit, fellows should not be supervised or in a position to be evaluated by a relative or someone with whom they have a close personal relationship.

 Candidate Recruitment Support: The program is committed to recruiting a strong and diverse cohort of fellows who will have a positive impact on the communities they serve.
 Part of our success in building a strong cohort is recruiting broadly and locally.
-Identifying local candidates who already know the community and have connections for housing or support can be a significant advantage and tends to be most successful.
-To bolster our efforts, we ask host partners to share recruitment information through their local networks, such as online postings, social media, newsletters, website announcements, partner meetings, etc. Your direct outreach will result in a stronger candidate pool and more successful placement.
+Identifying local candidates who already know the community and have connections to housing or support tends to be the most successful approach.
+To bolster our efforts, we ask host partners to share recruitment information through their local networks, including online postings, social media, newsletters, website announcements, partner meetings, etc. Your direct outreach will result in a stronger candidate pool and more successful placements.
 The program will provide a recruitment toolkit.

 Collective Impact Support: Site supervisors are required to oversee and submit monthly impact reports that distill total outcomes and community success stories by the fifth of each month.
 This data is crucial and used for frequent reporting to AmeriCorps, the Governor's Office, and legislators, as well as general storytelling purposes.
 Host partners may also be requested to participate in site visits with public officials or media to demonstrate the impact of fellows and this program in their community.